christian-cleberg/cleberg.net/content/blog/2022-11-27-server-build.md

 doas smartctl -a /dev/sda | grep Temperature_Celsius
 ```

-The results were unusual - all four drives were idling around ~44-46 degrees
+The results were unusual - all four drives were idling at ~44-46 degrees
 Celsius.
 The only drive that was cooler was my 10TB drive, which was at 38
 degrees Celsius.
 I noted that this 10TB drive was also closest to the case fan.